 The point is that all of this is normal.
 You feeling like a fish out of water so to speak is normal.
 Your business has just gone through it’s first of 3 facelifts.
 When the business changes, you have to change.
 The faster you can do that, the faster can embrace this success and start to run quickly with your business.
 That’s the mental state you need to be in.

 Also, in addition to everything else, remember that you are starting to hire talent to help your business run faster.
 If you aren’t sure how to recruit, interview, and hire you will have to learn that skillset now.
 Seek coaches who can help you with this.
 It will be critical to your current and future success.

 Does this sound like you or your business?
-Go take quiz at legendleaders.com/quiz to find out if you are phase 2 or not.
+Go take the quiz at legendleaders.com/quiz to find out if you are in phase 2 or not.